-- You can ask your GP whether you can be referred to a dietician to help with any changes to your diet.
+You can ask your GP whether you can be referred to a dietician to help with any changes to your diet.

-Keeping a healthy weight as this can help to reduce any extra pressure on the heart and lungs.
+Keeping a healthy weight - as this can help to reduce any extra pressure on the heart and lungs.

-Minimising salt reducing salt intake can help to reduce water retention (which can cause swelling in the ankles and tummy) and blood pressure, which helps with heart function.
+Minimising salt - reducing salt intake can help to reduce water retention (which can cause swelling in the ankles and tummy) and blood pressure, which helps with heart function.
 You can speak to your specialist for individualised guidance on salt intake.

-Minimise alcohol alcohol can raise your heart rate and increase blood pressure.
-You may not need to completely avoid it, but keeping within recommended guidelines can reduce any potential affects. - The Chief Medical Officer reviewed these guidelines in 2016.
-You can read them at www.gov.uk and search 'alcohol guidelines'.
+Minimise alcohol - alcohol can raise your heart rate and increase blood pressure.
+You may not need to completely avoid it, but keeping within recommended guidelines can reduce any potential affects.